 Trekking is simply walking; it is not mountaineering or climbing.
 You walk mostly on reasonable trails and will only very rarely encounter a little snow.
 We trek to enjoy, so the walking days are not long and we stop frequently, most days involve 4-7 hours actual walking, so you don't need to be an athlete, although there will always be the occasional tougher day.

 Ask anyone where the Himalayas are, and they will invariably answer, 'Nepal', and for the first time individual trekker, Nepal is an easier destination; tea houses line the popular routes.
-But for us India has always been the place to be.
+But for us, India has always been the place to be.
 Love Nepal as we do, there is something so much wilder and wider in India.
-The captivating hugeness of high plains of Ladakh; the vertical gorges of Zanskar, but above all, a beacon drawing us back again and again, the smiling people and their timeless way of life.
+The captivating big sky of high plains of Ladakh; the vertical gorges of Zanskar, but above all, a beacon drawing us back again and again, the smiling people and their timeless way of life.

 Every trek is an adventure, a journey in the true sense of the word.
 Even getting to the start of our trek might be an adventure.
 Roads wash out, jeeps (rarely) break down, but we always get there and the great moment comes when we rendezvous with our pony caravan.
-For trekking here we have to bring everything in, tents, stoves, food, the lot.
+For trekking here we must bring everything in, tents, stoves, food, the lot.
 For the trekker, the only action required is to get up, pack you gear into a kitbag, eat breakfast, plan water and snacks and set off.

 Trekking sounds - and is - idyllic but there are challenges; for the unwarned the first is the physical effort required.
 Although the first few days may seem short, you realize that trekking day after day at altitude requires reasonable endurance - and leaves you very fit by the end.
 The second is the adventurous nature, all treks are across challenging terrain, narrow and exposed remote areas trails, some with multiple real river crossings but all are wonderful, flowing journeys.

 To enjoy the Himalaya you don't have to be the tough outdoorsy type.
 Like rucksacks and cameras, trekkers come in all shapes and sizes, and with widely differing aspirations.
 Trekking is physical but certainly not beyond the majority of people.
 Most important is knowing that you enjoy the concept.
 Bring along a traveller's curiosity and a sense of humour, and before you know it you will relish the thought of another trek.

 The trails of the Indian Himalaya can be scary, but they are not suicidal.
 Kim writes:

-"watching your team of pack horses, mules and Tibetan ponymen carefully making their way across steep scree slopes hundreds of metres above you, and then carefully having to traverse the same terrifying slopes yourself.
+watching your team of pack horses, mules and Tibetan ponymen carefully making their way across steep scree slopes hundreds of metres above you, and then carefully having to traverse the same terrifying slopes yourself.
 Trekking over a 5000m pass, rounding the corner, and discovering the trail looks down 2000m to a gorge directly below you.
-Vertiginous trails that cross recent landslides of arid, loose earth which fall thousands of metres to the barely visible river at the bottom of the valley ..."
+Vertiginous trails that cross recent landslides of arid, loose earth which fall thousands of metres to the barely visible river at the bottom of the valley ...

 We are asked many questions about fitness levels for the treks and our guidelines are basically that you should be healthy, active, adventurous and spend time in the outdoors.
 Past trekking experience isn't necessary, although it will help you understand what a "trek" involves.
-The most important factor for enjoying the trek is a positive attitude, and perhaps a sense of humor.
+The most important factor for enjoying the trek is a positive attitude, and a sense of humor.